-- Groundwater System Vulnerability factor relating to vulnerability of groundwater systems (see Appendix C) - Surface Water System Vulnerability factor relating to vulnerability of surface water systems (see Appendix C)
+Groundwater System Vulnerability - factor relating to vulnerability of groundwater systems (see Appendix C)

-- Effective Management factors relating to the implementation of effective management practices (see Appendix C) - Affordability / PAD factor applied to an entity that qualifies as a disadvantaged community or had TWDB PAD financing for the project (see Appendix D)

-D. Ranking and Creation of the Project Priority List and Initial Invited Projects List

-Each project submitted by the initial deadline and determined to be eligible is ranked from highest to lowest by the combined rating factors and included on the PPL.
+- Surface Water System Vulnerability factor relating to vulnerability of surface water systems (see Appendix C) - Effective Management factors relating to the implementation of effective management practices (see Appendix C) - Affordability / PAD factor applied to an entity that qualifies as a disadvantaged community or had TWDB PAD financing for the project (see Appendix D) - D. Ranking and Creation of the Project Priority List and Initial Invited Projects List Each project submitted by the initial deadline and determined to be eligible is ranked from highest to lowest by the combined rating factors and included on the PPL.
 In the event of ties in the rating, priority is given to the project serving the smaller total population.
-Project information submitted after the March 1st deadline was not considered for rating purposes prior to adoption of the initial PPL.
+Project information submitted after the March 10th deadline was not considered for rating purposes prior to adoption of the initial PPL.
 Following approval of the IUP, changes to a ranked project that result in a project no longer addressing the issues for which it was rated will require the project to be re-rated and re-ranked.
-Changes in the project that do not trigger re-rating and re-raking are:

-- 1. The applicant for a proposed project changes but the project does not change; - 2.
+Changes in the project that do not trigger re-rating and re-raking are: - 1.
+The applicant for a proposed project changes but the project does not change; - 2.
 The number of participants in a consolidation project changes and the change does not result in a change to the combined rating factor; and - 3.
 The fundable amount of a proposed project does not increase by more than 10 percent of the amount listed in the approved IUP.
 The Executive Administrator may waive the 10 percent limit to incorporate additional elements to the project; however, any Additional Subsidization awarded may not exceed the original IUP amount's allocation.

 The IIPL presented in the IUP (Appendix K) refers to a subset of projects from the PPL and includes only the projects to be invited to apply for funding during the initial invitation round following the Board's approval of the IUP.
 The IIPL includes the type and amount of funding necessary to meet requirements and goals of the DWSRF, such as Additional Subsidization and Reserve requirements.
-Based on a review of readiness to proceed to construction, the TWDB determined which phases would be eligible to receive funding during SFY 2020.
+Based on a review of readiness to proceed to construction, the TWDB determined which phases would be eligible to receive funding during SFY 2021.
 The phases indicated on the IIPL represent the phases deemed eligible based on that review.
-Projects that were determined to be ready to proceed to construction were included on the IIPL.
-If an entity is interested in applying for additional phases of the project not listed on the IIPL or not mentioned in the invitation letter, an updated Readiness to Proceed to Construction form must be submitted and an eligibility determination will be made by TWDB prior to the pre-application meeting.
-For SFY 2020, all projects requesting only loan funds, without any principal forgiveness, will be included on the IIPL.